mrzv/saturn/README.md

     be added to the notebook.
   * `-n, --dry-run`: don't save the result.

+* `saturn clean notebook.py [output.py]`

+  Remove all binary data from the notebook.
+Useful for getting rid of large checkpoints.

 ## Cell types

 * Markdown cells, prefix `#m>`